 Staff Selection Commission conducts recruitment examination for the post of Stenographer Grade ‘C’ & ‘D’ every year.
-To apply for the exam successfully, a candidate must know eligibility criteria of SSC Stenographer in detail.
+To apply for the exam successfully, a candidate must know the eligibility criteria of SSC Stenographer in detail.

 The minimum educational qualification required to appear in SSC Stenographer recruitment examination is 10+2 or equivalent from a recognized Board or University.